-As Federated Hermes' business and offerings grow (whether organically or through acquisition, new offerings being distributed or marketed, increased market values of assets held by or in offerings, expansion into new countries, jurisdictions or markets, or otherwise), Federated Hermes' offerings and operations need to comply with applicable regulatory requirements, which increases compliance risk and operating expenses, including reporting risks and the costs associated with compliance.
+Growth of Federated Hermes' business and offerings (whether organic or through acquisitions, product expansion, market appreciation, or entry into new jurisdictions or markets, or otherwise) can increase compliance obligations, costs and risk, reporting risks, and operating costs.
 The pace of the issuance and adoption/enactment of new regulatory developments and regulatory requirements, overlapping compliance deadlines, and actual or potential conflicts amongst requirements and regulatory approaches across or among the various jurisdictions where Federated Hermes operates, and its offerings are distributed or marketed, compound compliance risks, internal and external resource requirements, and operational costs.
 Compliance risk, internal and external resource requirements, and operating expenses also can increase as Federated Hermes continues to expand its use of governance, environmental or social, sustainability, stewardship or other data inputs or investment techniques in providing its offerings, as well as when markets, customer or shareholder requirements, support models and technology increase in complexity.
-Federated Hermes has taken steps to integrate the proprietary insights from fundamental investment analysis, including governance, environmental or social factors and engagement interactions, into many of its offerings.
+Federated Hermes has taken steps to integrate proprietary insights from fundamental investment analysis, including governance, environmental or social factors and engagement interactions, into many of its offerings.
 Related compliance expense is further exacerbated by the increasing spectrum of governance, environmental or social disclosure requirements that can differ between jurisdictions, countries and markets, as well as jurisdiction-specific legislation affecting the ability to utilize certain (e.g., non-material) governance, environmental or social research factors to manage certain customer assets (such as state government or pension fund assets).
 Failure to comply with legal and regulatory requirements, or changes to legal and regulatory requirements, whether due to conflicts of interest, breaches of fiduciary duty, trading on the basis of material nonpublic information, other improper conduct by employees or service providers, inadequate processes, procedures and controls, or other causes, can impact market integrity, customer or shareholder outcomes and satisfaction, performance and Federated Hermes' reputation, as well as its compliance with its investment advisory and other agreements, licensing requirements and governance and compliance policies, and result in lost business, fines, penalties or other sanctions.
 Significant or repeated failures also can change Federated Hermes' regulators' views of, and relationship with, Federated Hermes.
-Regulators or other government bodies also have undertaken or could undertake examinations, investigations, inquiries, hearings and/or enforcement actions involving investment management industry participants, such as Federated Hermes and its offerings.
+Regulators or other government bodies also have undertaken or can undertake examinations, investigations, inquiries, hearings and/or enforcement actions involving investment management industry participants, such as Federated Hermes and its offerings.
 Regulators also can adopt new or different interpretations of regulatory requirements, either through formal rulemaking or informally through enforcement proceedings, no-action letters, or exemptive orders or through providing comments to filings, which can negatively affect, potentially in a material way, Federated Hermes' offerings or its ability to operate.

 Federated Hermes expends internal and external resources to respond to examinations, Congressional/government inquiries and investigations, to defend hearings and enforcement actions, and to resolve comments from regulators, which increases operating expenses, including professional fees and costs of compliance.
 Federated Hermes continues to monitor and evaluate the impact of the regulatory developments and regulatory requirements discussed above (and in Item 1- Business – Regulatory Matters) on Federated Hermes' Financial Condition.
-Among other potential impacts, regulatory developments and requirements have increased, and could continue to increase, in addition to compliance risks and compliance costs, the costs associated with technology, legal, operations and other efforts to address regulatory-related matters.
+Among other potential impacts, increases in regulatory developments and requirements have led, and can continue to lead to greater compliance risks and compliance costs, including increased costs associated with technology, legal, operations and other efforts to address regulatory-related matters.
 Deregulation also is a possibility.
 Regulatory developments and requirements also have caused, and can continue to cause: (1) certain offering line-up, structure, pricing and product development changes; (2) changes in the ability to utilize "soft dollars" to pay for certain research and brokerage services (rather than Federated Hermes paying for such services directly); (3) money market, equity, fixed-income, alternative/private markets and multi-asset offerings becoming less attractive to institutional and other investors; (4) reductions in the Federated Hermes Funds offered by intermediary customers; (5) changes in fees charged, asset flows, levels and mix, and customer or shareholder relationships; and (6) reductions in AUM, revenues and operating profits.
 For example, certain money market funds or other offerings can become less attractive to institutional or other investors, which can change asset mix and reduce AUM, revenues and operating income.
-Changes in money market fund regulation increases this risk.
+Changes in money market fund regulation increase this risk.

 On a cumulative basis, Federated Hermes' regulatory, product development and restructuring, and other efforts in response to regulatory developments and regulatory requirements, including the internal and external resources dedicated to such efforts, have had, and can continue to have, a material impact on Federated Hermes' expenses and, in turn, Financial Condition.
 There is no guarantee that additional money market fund reforms will not result in a shift in asset mix away from institutional prime and municipal (or tax-exempt) money market funds and toward government money market funds.